The U.S. is a nation built by immigrants, and people from other countries continue to make invaluable contributions to American society.

 Neil Young’s signature cowboy-grunge style might seem as American as apple pie, but he actually arrived in the U.S. from Toronto as a young adult.
 Since then, he’s generated a net worth of $65 million.

 A Canadian with left-leaning politics, Young has a pro-immigration stance that puts him at odds with President Trump.
-In 2015, he publicly objected to the Trump campaign’s use of his hit song, “Rockin’ in the Free World.”
+In 2015, he publicly objected to the Trump campaign’s use of his hit song, “Rockin’ in the Free World,” and in 2020 he announced he would use his new citizenship status to vote for Democratic Senator Bernie Sanders.

 Click through to find out the amazing ways some people struck it rich.